 But on Git, the concept to discard changes is different.
 You take the content of your local repository and copy over files on you working copy.
-So the changes is discard.
-The revert on Git has other meaning.
+So the changes are discarded.
+The revert on Git has another meaning.

-The revert command on Git creates a commit that undo things of other commit.
+The revert command on Git creates a commit that undoes the things of the other commit.
 So, if you added a line on a file and committed that, the revert command will create another commit removing the line on that file.

 echo 'My new line on README' >> README svn revert README